PyJaipur/100DaysOfCode/dhruv-gupta14/README.md

 I moved further in my algorithmic course covering divide and conquer algorithms.

 Solved problem 1 of codechef long challenge and tried solving second.

+### Day 6

+I solved a programming assignment of my algorithmic course.

+Solved problem 2 of codechef long challenge.

+### Day 7

+Solved problem 3 of long challenge and practiced some questions on recursion.